blak3mill3r/percolator/README.md

 Here's the intermediate form [./play/src/com/whatsys/client/Play.java](https://github.com/blak3mill3r/percolator/blob/master/play/src/com/whatsys/client/Play.java)

-It is a goal of this library cover everything in the [Java 1.5 spec](http://docs.oracle.com/javase/1.5.0/docs/api/).
+It is a goal of this library cover everything in the [Java 1.5 spec](http://docs.oracle.com/javase/specs/).
 There shouldn't be any valid Java source code that cannot be produced with percolator.
 It's not there yet, see below.
+I have no plans to support Java 7, as the underlying library, javaparser, doesn't support it.

 ## Notably missing